About the Huottuja-De'aruhua

 Our pacifism and humility has contributed greatly to illegal entry and abuses in the Piaroa Nation and reduction of our territory.
-Traditionally the Huottüja are a decentralized anarchist society composed of 150+ villages with just as many community leaders.
-We have been obligated to form a government to maintain our rights and territory.
+Traditionally the Huottüja are a decentralized anarchist society composed of 150+ (198 in 2022) villages with just as many community leaders.
+We have been obligated to form a government to maintain our civil rights and territory.

-We have found that the best way to align ourselves with the world is to embrace our cultural identity and heritage by understanding our rights, preventing abuse and forcing our rightful recognition we will overcome.
+We have found that the best way to align ourselves with the world is to embrace our cultural identity and heritage by understanding our rights, preventing abuse and insisting on our rightful recognition that we will overcome.

 Read More (Selected Resources)